lhe17/nebula/README.md

 -   `nebula`: performs an association analysis using NBMMs given a count matrix and subject IDs.
 -   `group_cell`: reorders cells to group them by the subject IDs.
+-   `nbresidual`: extracts Pearson residuals from the fitted model.

 Basic usage
 -----------